tsightler/ring-mqtt/README.md

 ```
 For more details please check the [Two Factor Auth](https://github.com/dgreif/ring/wiki/Two-Factor-Auth) documentation from the ring client API.

-**Option 2:** This method is primarily for Hass.io, but also works with the standard script method (it does not work for the Docker method).
+**Option 2:** This method is primarily for Home Assistant add-on, but also works with the standard script method (it does not work for the Docker method).
 If you leave the ring_token parameter blank in the config file and run the script, it will detect that you don't yet have a refresh token and start a small web service at http://<ip_of_server>:55123.
 Simply go to this URL with your browser, enter your username/password and then 2FA code, and it will display the Ring refresh token that you can just copy/paste into the config file.

 For more details please check the [Two Factor Auth](https://github.com/dgreif/ring/wiki/Two-Factor-Auth) documentation from the ring client API.

+### ***Important Note regarding expiring refresh tokens***
+Refresh tokens do expire and this can cause issues during restarts since you may have to manually acquire a new token.
+Starting with version 3.2.0 of this script updated refresh tokens are automatically stored in a persistent manner where possible.
+The exact nature of how these updated tokens are stored vary slightly based on installation type as described below:

+**Standard Installation:** The script will attempt to automatically write new tokens to the config.json file.
+Note that this means the script must be running under an account which has permissions to this file

+**Docker Installation:** The script will attempt to store refresh tokens in /data/ring-state.json.
+Note that for these to be persistent accross restarts you must provide a bind mount to this path during docker run stage as descibed in the Docker installtion section.
+If /data/ring-state.json doesn't exist during startup, or if the system fails to authenticate using this token, it will fall back to using the RINGTOKEN envrionment variable, if defined.

+**Home Assistant Add-on:** The script will store refresh tokens in /data/ring-state.json.
+If /data/ring-state.json doesn't exist during startup, or if the system fails to authenticate using this token, it will fall back to using the ring_token value defined in the configuration.
+If no tokens are available, or if all tokens fail to authenticate, it will start the web service and allow you to generate a new token.
+Note that it is no longer required to manually copy/paste the token into the config file in this case, once you generate the token via the web UI it will save the token in /data/ring-state.json and automatically attempt to connect using this new token.
+The ring_token value can stay completely blank in this case, however, if you prefer to manually create a token without using the Web UI, it is still possible to set this value in the config, but it is no longer required.

-### ***Important Node regarding your refresh token***
+### ***Important Note regarding the security of your refresh token***
-Using 2FA authenticaiton opens up the possibility that, if your Home Assistant or Hass.io environment is comporomised, an attacker can acquire the refresh token and use this to authenticate to your Ring account without knowing your username/password and completely bypassing the 2FA protections.
+Using 2FA authentication opens up the possibility that, if your Home Assistant environment is comporomised, an attacker can acquire the refresh token and use this to authenticate to your Ring account without knowing your username/password and completely bypassing any 2FA protections.
 Please secure your Home Assistant environment carefully.

 Because of this added risk, it's a good idea to create a second account dedicated to this script.
 This allows actions performed by this script to be easily audited since they will show up in activity logs with their own name instead of that of the primary account.
 Also, you can control what devices the script has access to and easily disable access if nafarious activity is detected.